 I think, however, that I have found the answer indirectly.
 Let us first remind ourselves that most domestic cats are spayed and neutered and therefore it is relatively unusual for tomcats who are domesticated to roam around looking for fertile female cats.

 However, when they do the female’s practice is to offer herself up to several males one after the other.
 In large feral cat colonies females mate with several males in sequence and the majority of their litters contain the DNA of more than one of the male cats.
-Females sometimes show a preference for male cats outside of their group to avoid inbreeding .
+Females sometimes show a preference for male cats outside of their group to avoid inbreeding.

 It is worth noting that when male cats are neutered at about seven months or eight months of age which is the current trend they behave more like female cats in terms of sociability.
 Some owners prefer, it seems, to neuter their male cats later on in order for them to maintain more masculine attributes.
 This creates the danger of unwanted cats.
 I welcome anybody’s input on that observation.
+P.S.
+I have seen a male stray cat fathering kittens.
+This is a fluid situation.

-As I said, this is a complicated question and the reference works that I have do not provide a direct answer but I think my conclusion is a reasonable one based upon the orgiastic behaviour of unsterilised domestic cats.
+As I said, this is a complicated question and the reference works that I have do not provide a direct answer but I think my conclusion is a reasonable one based upon the orgiastic behaviour of unsterilized domestic cats.